alex830216/alex830216/README.md

-- 👋 Hi, I’m Alex
+- 👋 Hi, I’m Alex.
 - 👀 I’m interested in mountain climbing, reading psychology books,and playing video games.
-- 🌱 I’m currently learning Ruby on Rails, HTML, CSS, JavaScript, Git.
+- 🌱 I’m familiar with Ruby on Rails, HTML, CSS, JavaScript, Tailwindcss, Stimulus, and Git.
 - 💞️ I’m looking to collaborate with company which uses Ruby on Rails.
 - 📫 How to reach me : Email:alex830216@gmail.com